 2. Getting to know each other

-- Meeting attendees live/ async: the list can be found in this Slack thread.
-We welcome people from across all time zones to participate.
+- Meeting attendees: participants can be viewed in this Slack thread.
+We welcome people from across all time zones to participate, and encourage asynchronous contribution.

-The team is looking for contributors to open the virtual coffee shop for the bi-weekly coffee break.
+We are looking for contributors to open the virtual coffee break for the bi-weekly coffee break.

 4. Marketing project and task updates